JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Nobleman's Son - healed

+Context: Jesus healed a nobleman's son who was at the point of death.

 - ΔOS = +0.80 (Saved from point of death)
 - VSA = 0.58
 - Tc = 0.80 (Child)